Released: 1st December 2003

 Chart run: 9-25-37-35-41-51-71-68

 D-Side might have arrived late to the boyband party, but some things never go out of fashion.
-Real World was their obligatory ballad for the festive season; but times were changing, and this was a distinctly mature, altogether un-Christmassy affair.
+Real World was their obligatory ballad for the festive season; however, times were changing, and this was a distinctly mature, altogether un-Christmassy affair.

 As maudlin ballads go, Real World is bleak.
 Really bleak.
 This was entering the era of pop music where we were really into talking about our ‘feelings’ and while it wasn’t on our radar at the time, the emo genre was experiencing a resurgence in popularity and about to go mainstream.
 D-Side might not have had a lot in common with those acts, but thematically and lyrically you can certainly draw some parallels with the direction that the charts were heading.
 It’s not like heartbreak was a new topic for boybands to sing about, but the difference here is that the song is more grounded in reality (which is quite appropriate given the title).
 It’s a desolate, desperate attempt to reach out to a former love.